 Eucharist Bread Coffee Hour

-Schedule for Epistle Readers – Page numbers refer to the Apostolos (book of the Epistles) located on the front pew.
+Schedule for Epistle Readers – Page numbers refer to the Apostolos (book of the Epistles) located on the Chanters’ stand at the front of the nave.
 Please be sure to use this book when you read.

 Reader Reading Page#

 June 28 (Tues. p.m.)
 Walt Wood II Cor.
 11:21-33; 12:6-9 389

 Also, please remember that we still need your tithes and offerings which may be placed in the tray that is passed during the Divine Liturgy, in the tithe box at the back of the nave or be mailed to: St. Peter Orthodox Church, P.O.
 Box 2084, Madison, MS 39130-2084.

 Continue to pray for Metropolitan Paul (who is also the brother of our Patriarch) and the Syriac Archbishop John of Aleppo who were abducted while on a humanitarian mission in Syria.

 Please remember Fr.
 Joseph and Kh.
 Joanna Bittle, and their daughter Abigail, in your prayers.